uzh-rpg/event-based_vision_resources/README.md

 - Serrano-Gotarredona,T. and Linares-Barranco, B.,
 *[Poker-DVS and MNIST-DVS.
 Their History, How They were Made, and Other Details](http://dx.doi.org/10.3389/fnins.2015.00481)*,
 Front.
 Neurosci.
 9:481, 2015.
+    - [MNIST-DVS and FLASH-MNIST-DVS datasets](http://www2.imse-cnm.csic.es/caviar/MNISTDVS.html) are based on the original frame-based MNIST dataset.
+MNIST-DVS are 128x128 DVS recordings of moving MNIST digits (at 3 scales), while FLASH-MNIST-DVS they are recorded by flashing the digits on a monitor.
+    - [POKER-DVS](http://www2.imse-cnm.csic.es/caviar/POKERDVS.html).
+From a set of DVS recordings of very fast poker card browsing, 32x32 windows tracking the symbols are cropped.
+On average each symbol lasts about 10-30ms.
+    - [SLOW-POKER-DVS](http://www2.imse-cnm.csic.es/caviar/SLOWPOKERDVS.html).
+Paper printed poker card symbols are moved at "human speed" in front of a DVS camera and recorded at 128x128 resolution.
 - [VISUALISE Predator/Prey Dataset](https://www.dropbox.com/sh/x6nm6zl9rrd7yzn/AAB_Fa5F-Y4fSo1nrIJxc8Xoa?dl=0) associated to the paper [Moeys et. al. EBCCSP 2016](#Moeys16ebccsp)
 - <a name="Hu16fnins"></a>Hu, Y., Liu, H., Pfeiffer, M., Delbruck, T.,
 *[DVS Benchmark Datasets for Object Tracking, Action Recognition, and Object Recognition](https://doi.org/10.3389/fnins.2016.00405),*